buqiushi/buqiushi.github.io/_pages/about.md

 {% endif %}
 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

-<span class='anchor' id='about-me'></span>
+<span class='anchor' id='about'></span>

 I am a PhD student in Management Science and Engineering at the University of Chinese Academy of Sciences, and a joint PhD student in Biostatistics at City University of Hong Kong.

 My research focuses on high-dimensional statistics, model averaging, and causal inference, with applications in deep learning and tensor and longitudinal data analysis.

-My work has appeared in the *Journal of the American Statistical Association* and other interdisciplinary journals.
+My work has appeared in the *Journal of the American Statistical Association*.
 I also have several ongoing projects under review at leading journals, including the *Annals of Statistics* and *Journal of Computational and Graphical Statistics*.

 I am advised by Prof. Xinyu Zhang and Prof. Wen Su.

 ---

+<span class='anchor' id='research'></span>
 # 🔬 Research Interests

 - Model averaging